Viir/bots/guide/how-to-run-a-bot.md

 ### The `bot-source` Parameter

 The `bot-source` parameter at the end of the command tells the engine where to load the bot code from.
-It can point to following different kinds of sources:
+It can point to different kinds of sources:

 + A directory on the local file system.
 Example: `C:\directory-containing-bot-code`.
 + A directory in a repository on [Github](https://github.com).
 Example: `https://github.com/Viir/bots/tree/c0a858667e1f366501ac09079b4ac0ad83bc60f4/implement/applications/eve-online/eve-online-warp-to-0-autopilot`